trfore/ansible-role-omada-install/README.md

 Install Omada SDN controller on RedHat/CentOS and Debian/Ubuntu.

-This role installs the latest Omada SDN controller software using the latest tarball from https://www.tp-link.com/us/support/download/omada-software-controller/.
+This role installs the latest Omada SDN controller software using the latest tarball from [TP-Link (link)](https://www.tp-link.com/us/support/download/omada-software-controller/).

-If you would like to manually download the tarball to your Ansible control host, download the `Omada_SDN_Controller_v5.*.*_Linux_x64.tar.gz`, to your `files` directory and set the following two variables in your playbook:
+If you would like to manually download the tarball to your Ansible control host, download the `Omada_SDN_Controller_v5.*.*_Linux_x64.tar.gz`, to your `files` directory and set the following two variables in your
+playbook:

 - `omada_tar_src: Omada_SDN_Controller_v5.*.*_Linux_x64.tar.gz`
 - `omada_tar_src_remote: false`

 See 'Example Playbooks' section for working examples.
 This role **does not configure the Omada controller**, it uses the default configuration values.
 It does set the service to run as a non-root user, you can change this by setting `omada_non_root: false`.

-### Install the Role
+## Install the Role

 You can install this role with the Ansible Galaxy CLI: